 Sometimes, you convert a video to images to tell a frame-by-frame story about what’s happening in the video.
 In my case, I wanted to put the three images into a vertical column to make a meme.

-To make a collage, meme, or comic out of the images, open Kapwing’s Studio.
+To make a collage, meme, or comic out of the images, open Kapwing.
 You can start with an existing collage template, like this six-sequence collage, or you can click "Get Started" to make a custom comic.

 Resize the canvas to fit all of the images (click the “Resize” button in the main panel and expand the canvas right or down to make more space).
 Then, upload all of the images that you converted and arrange them on the canvas.
 You can also use the other tools (like “Shapes,” “Text,” and “Background”) to add more visual elements to the multimedia sequence.

-Once the preview looks correct, click “Publish” to combine the images together into a single .JPG.
+Once the preview looks correct, click “Export Project” to combine the images together into a single .JPG.
 You can save the full image, share it with your friends, and publish on social media.

 That’s all!
 I hope this article helps you convert your videos into images quickly and with ease.